-There is a small controversy over the novel's "spoilery" synopsis.
-If you visit Goodreads, one of the popular answered questions covers the disclosure of the imminent alien invasion and whether it ruined the novel.
-Some have rightfully argued that knowing about the aliens affected their reading experience while others claim that it was a harmless way of marketing the book.
+The novel's "spoilery" synopsis aroused small controversy in the reading community.
+If you visit Goodreads, one of the popular answered questions covers the disclosure of the imminent alien invasion.
+Much of the conversation involved how much the synopsis ruined the novel because for some readers knowing about the aliens removed the agency of the plot.
 This is the synopsis in question:

 "Set against the backdrop of China’s Cultural Revolution, a secret military project sends signals into space to establish contact with aliens.
 An alien civilization on the brink of destruction captures the signal and plans to invade Earth."

 You may notice this version is present on platforms like Barnes & Noble and Amazon.
 The edition I have includes this synopsis.
 It is the 2014 English translation; translated by Ken Liu, author of "The Paper Menagerie" and The Grace of Kings; and printed by Tor Books.
 Still, I cannot agree that this was just a money-grab marketing tactic.
 I believe this was a genuine survey of the writer's work and that this was a method of reaching the appropriate audience.
-The aliens, which we will learn to be called Trisolarans, certainly alerted my interest, but it was the context of the narrative that made me more forgiving of the late alien reveal - the novel does not rely on the idea of an alien invasion.
+The aliens, which we will learn to be called Trisolarans, certainly alerted my interest, but it was the context of the narrative that made me more forgiving of the late alien reveal.
+Why?
+Because the story has substance, it does not rely on a simple external threat, and it also effectively implements tension.
+Cixin developed a world of reactions to the simple idea of extraterrestrial life.

 After the sudden violence follows a recurring loss of joy and beauty.
 Such as the deforestation done by the Inner Mongolian Production and Construction Corps.
 The author sets up the scenery with a wealthy and diverse description of the various trees, simultaneously informing the reader of its richness and destroying it: